Governor Information

 Core governor responsibilities

-How does the GB work?
+How does the LGB work?

 Governors work together to provide an independent oversight of the management and operation of the school.